shekherqss/NeoDemoXamarin/README.md

 - Generate dynamic forms based on API response.
 - Has a common UI utility class which can be reused among different pages to generate dynamic forms.
-- It also has unit tests for testing the user code.
+- It has unit tests written using NUnit framework, for testing the user code.

 ## Demo by: